peter-nani/syncdata/README.md

 ---

-# syncdata

-Reliable data synchronization from WSL to a remote Linux (VPN) server.

----

 ## Overview

 **Persistent Rsync Screenshot Sync Service** is a production-grade Python daemon that continuously syncs screenshots from a Windows machine (via WSL) to a remote Linux server using `rsync` over SSH.